 In determining whether a patient specimen has a minimal likelihood that pathogens are present, an element of professional judgment is required to determine if a substance is exempt under this paragraph.
 That judgment should be based on the known medical history, symptoms and individual circumstances of the source, human or animal, and endemic local conditions.
-Examples of specimens which may be transported under this paragraph include the blood or urine tests to monitor cholesterol levels, blood glucose levels, hormone levels, or prostate specific antigens (PSA); tests required to monitor organ function such as heart, liver or kidney function for humans or animals with non-infectious diseases, or therapeutic drug monitoring; tests conducted for insurance or employment purposes and are intended to determine the presence of drugs or alcohol; pregnancy tests; biopsies to detect cancer; and antibody detection in humans or animals.
+Examples of specimens which may be transported under this paragraph include the blood or urine tests to monitor cholesterol levels, blood glucose levels, hormone levels, or prostate specific antigens (PSA); tests required to monitor organ function such as heart, liver or kidney function for humans or animals with noninfectious diseases, or therapeutic drug monitoring; tests conducted for insurance or employment purposes and are intended to determine the presence of drugs or alcohol; pregnancy tests; biopsies to detect cancer; and antibody detection in humans or animals.

-Patient specimens may fall under Infectious Substance, Category A if they are known or reasonably known to contain a pathogen from Table 1 or under Biological Substance, Category B if they are known or reasonably known to contain a human or animal pathogen not found on Table 1.
+- Patient specimens may fall under Infectious Substance, Category A if they are known or reasonably expected to contain a pathogen from Table 1 or under Biological Substance, Category B if they are known or reasonably expected to contain a human or animal pathogen not found on Table 1. - CULTURES: Set an internal protocol to determine if cultures are Exempt Patient Specimen, Category A, or Category B. This many be a visible change or a set time.

 b.
+Other non-regulated biological material

-Research Materials - not infectious (materials used only for research)
+(materials used only for research)